 Goldman Sachs to issue credit cards for General Motors

-Goldman Sachs Group Inc said on Friday it expects to become the issuing bank for automaker General Motors Co's credit card business, starting September this year.

-REUTERS: Goldman Sachs Group Inc said on Friday it expects to become the issuing bank for automaker General Motors Co's credit card business, starting September this year.
+REUTERS: Goldman Sachs said on Friday (Jan 15) it expects to become the issuing bank for automaker General Motors' credit card business, starting September this year.

 Media reports in October said that Goldman had won the bidding over Barclays Plc for the automaker's credit card business in a US$2.5 billion deal.